 - Our grants are not competitive.
 They are available to everyone who meets our criteria

 - You can apply even if you are a registered small business.
 We won’t fund your business, but we will provide support for household expenses

 - Please don’t be embarrassed to apply for crisis relief.
-We are living in unprecedented times and everyone recognises the devastating impact of the pandemic on the live music/performing arts industries.
 If you need support, we are here to help